hinsoned/nyc-311-explorer/README.md

 - Clean and prepare the NYC 311 dataset for analysis.
 - Explore complaint patterns by type, time of year, and reporting channel.
 - Save a cleaned dataset for reuse in later project phases.
+- Explore new visualization styles with Matplotlib and Seaborn
+- Produce report folder for borough and year range

 ---